kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 TH
 ------------
 Now that we have set up Strava for API access, we’ll need to implement the oAuth portion into our application.
 You’ve probably seen this on some apps.
 A screen pops up asking you to login and then brings you back to your application.

+When you see something like that, that's oAuth.
+[TODO Spiro: Describe oAuth and how it works.
+Make some slides that describe this in a visual way]

+[TODO Spiro: The description below isn't clear enough for beginners.
+Please rewrite this to be more clear and make some slides that describe what you're trying to describe in a visual way.]

 So, why do we need oAuth anyway?
 Isn’t it just for login?
 For our app, oAuth is going to going to act as the conduit for the data from our service.
 In our case, we will use oAuth to open a gateway up so we can access their API, which will give us permission to fetch data.
 We’ll be using a protocol called oAuth2 that will open permissions to our app.

 TH
 ------------

+[Show OAuthSwift github's page]

+For this screencast, we're going to use OAuthSwift - a popular open source OAuth library, written in Swift.
+I've already installed OAuthSwift into my project using Cocoapods.

+[TODO Spiro: Make some slides to show what you're describing below visually]

-Our starter project already contains the oAuthSwift library and a tableView that we’ll use to load in the data.
-The library takes care of a lot of the handshaking that happens with oAuth.
+OAuthSwift takes care of a lot of the handshaking that happens with oAuth.
 What we’ll be doing is sending our keys over with a few parameters, along with login credentials from the login screen we bring up.
 In return, we'll get a token that then will allow us to make calls on behalf of the user without having to keep their username and password --instead, we’ll use the token with our API call.

-Let’s create a function called authenticateStrava.
+Let’s get started by creating a function called authenticateStrava.
 We’ll use this function to bring up a webview with a Strava login and then send over the required parameters.

 CODING
 ------------